qtile/qtile/docs/manual/commands/index.rst

 All of the configured objects setup by Qtile are ``CommandObject`` subclasses.
 These objects are so named because we can issue commands against them using the command scripting API.
-Looking through the code, the commands that are exposed are commands named ``cmd_*``.
-When writing custom layouts, widgets, or any other object, you can add your own custom ``cmd_`` functions and they will be callable using the standard command infrastructure.
+Looking through the code, the commands that are exposed are commands that are decorated with the ``@expose_command()`` decorator.
+When writing custom layouts, widgets, or any other object, you can add your own custom functions and, once you add the decorator, they will be callable using the standard command infrastructure.
 An available command can be extracted by calling ``.command()`` with the name of the command.

 In addition to having a set of associated commands, each command object also has a collection of items associated with it.
 This is what forms the graph